 So let’s get to it.
-Is celery juice really that good for you?
-What are the specific health benefits of drinking celery juice?
+With some conflicting research, is celery juice really that good for you?

 Celery is filled with antioxidants.
+These have anti-inflammatory, antibacterial and anti-viral properties.
 Two antioxidants in particular, polyphenols and flavonoids, act as anti-inflammatory agents in the body.

 Many of us are all too familiar with the feeling of bloating, indigestion, acid reflux, and even constipation.
 These uncomfortable sensations are caused by low stomach acid.